-The medical community defines heart arrhythmia as a potentially life-threatening irregular heart beat or rhythm.
-Heart rhythm problems (arrhythmias) occur when a malfunction exists in the electrical impulses within the heart which coordinate how a person’s heart beats.
+The medical community defines heart arrhythmia as a potentially life-threatening irregular heartbeat or rhythm.
+Heart rhythm problems (arrhythmias) occur when a malfunction exists in the electrical impulses within the heart that coordinate how a person’s heartbeats.
 The condition results in the heart beating too fast, too slow, or irregularly.
 Atrial fibrillation represents the most common type of heart arrhythmia which can lead to neck problems.

 Most people experience occasional, brief, and usually harmless arrhythmias such as a skipped, fluttering, or racing heartbeat.
 Although those moments may feel scary, most people who experience them have nothing wrong with their heart and need no treatment.
 More than four million Americans experience more severe heart arrhythmias which accompany additional bothersome signs or symptoms.
 These symptoms include shortness of breath, fainting, and even an unexpected loss of heart function, breathing, and consciousness.
 Proactive health always begins with education and proper attentiveness details and warning signs.

 Research released in 2018 shows that people who exhibited increased amounts of wear and tear in the neck also experienced higher rates of heart arrhythmias.
 The study showed that people demonstrating even small amounts of cervical wear and tear were up to 3.1 times more likely to suffer from heart arrhythmias.
 The same study determined that people who went through a neck rehabilitation program or underwent surgical decompression experienced lower rates of heart arrhythmias.
-Nerves located in and around the neck, linked directly to the parts of the heart which influence cardiac electricity, provide an explanation for why neck problems directly associate with heart arrhythmias.
+Nerves located in and around the neck, linked directly to the parts of the heart that influence cardiac electricity, provide an explanation for why neck problems are directly associated with heart arrhythmias.